-Jessica Alba, founder and CEO of The Honest Company, believes brands can learn a lot by staying connected and listening to their customers.
+Jessica Alba, founder of The Honest Company, believes brands can learn a lot by staying connected and listening to their customers.

-Here are four effective ways to connect with your customers and build lasting relationships that will keep them loyal to your band.
+Here are 10 effective ways to connect with your customers and build lasting relationships that can keep them loyal to your brand.

-Peelu Shivaraju, the owner and operator of a Money Mailer franchise in Michigan, says being more personal with customers creates and strengthens your bonds with them.
-When thanking clients for their business, he often includes a photo of him and his family in the envelope.
+Peelu Shivaraju, the owner and operator of a Money Mailer franchise in Michigan, says being more personal with customers strengthens your bonds with them.

 Rather than being aggressive when selling, try to be more consultative and conversational so clients understand your intentions are pure, Shivaraju recommended.

-It’s common to experience miscommunications when using technology as a main source of contact.
+It’s common to experience miscommunications when using technology as the primary source of contact.
 While emails and telephone calls are convenient, nothing beats face-to-face contact.

 You can understand your customers better in person than over the phone or through a screen.
 Shivaraju makes it a point to drop in on clients to introduce himself and establish both a professional and personal relationship with them.

 “I like to get to know my clients, what their businesses are all about,” he said.
 “I do a lot of research about their business and ask them lots of questions to genuinely show interest.
-I want to learn everything I possibly can so that I know how best to help their business.”
+I want to learn everything I can to know how best to help their business.”

 If your customers are happy, your business will continue to develop.
 Shivaraju said not to get too caught up in quick growth, especially if it means giving less attention to clients and jeopardizing your customer service.